vallabhpatil777/Basic-Post-App-React-Reduxtoolkit/README.md

 ### Approach

-1. Created a React application with Redux Toolkit for state management.Used jsonplaceholder.typicode.com as the API for fetching and adding posts.
+1. Created a React application with Redux Toolkit for state management.
+Used jsonplaceholder.typicode.com as the API for fetching and adding posts.

 2. Configured a Redux store (store.ts) to manage the application state.
 Used postSlice to handle the posts data, including fetching and adding posts.
    Leveraged createAsyncThunk for asynchronous actions to fetch and add posts.